Your Directors present the Thirty-first Annual Report of your Companytogether with the Audited Financial Statements for the year ended March 31 2019.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-There are no significant or material orders passed by the Regulators or Courts orTribunals which impact the going concern status and Companys operations in future.The details of litigation including tax matters are disclosed in the notes to theFinancial Statements which forms part of this Annual Report.
+Except as stated in the para relating to legal matters mentioned abovethere are no other significant or material orders passed by the Regulators or Courts orTribunals which impact the going concern status and Company's operations in future.The details of litigation including tax matters are disclosed in the notes to theFinancial Statements which forms part of this Annual Report.

 DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to Section 134(5) of the Act the Board of Directors to thebest of their knowledge and ability confirm that: a. in the preparation of the annualaccounts the applicable accounting standards have been followed alongwith properexplanation relating to material departures if any; b. the Directors have selected suchaccounting policies and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company at the end of the financial year and of the profit of the Company for thatperiod; c. the Directors have taken proper and sufficient care to maintain adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities; d.the Directors have prepared the annual accounts on a going concern basis. e. the Directorshave laid down internal financial controls to be followed by the Company and such internalfinancial controls are adequate and are operating effectively; and f. the Directors havedevised proper systems to ensure compliance with the provisions of all applicable laws andsuch systems are adequate and operating effectively.